uros76/cat-drinking-automation/README.md

 These are the **parts used**.
 Here is a work in progress **[Python script](https://github.com/uros76/cat-drinking-automation/blob/main/automation.py)** that drives the logic for certain scenarios.
-Here are Homeassistant settings, you need to enter these in configuration.yaml file.
+Here are **[Homeassistant settings](https://github.com/uros76/cat-drinking-automation/blob/main/configuration.yaml)**, you need to enter these in configuration.yaml file.

 **Scenarios explanation**
 Switch OFF: power to the IR sensor is cut by main switch, main and switch light relays are turned off, x variable is turned on